Parou/Cocoa-Biscuit-Cake-with-Marshmallow-Cheese-Creme/README.md

 13. Eat it.
 14. Clean your mess up so you can make another one.

-## Installation on linux
+## Installation on Linux

 Who realistically has time to manually build things?
 To speed it up, there's a Makefile supplied, so on UNIX systems you can simply type `make`, as demonstrated below.
-If you're on windows, refer to [these steps.](http://www.control-escape.com/linux/lx-install.html)
+If you're on Windows, refer to [these steps.](http://www.control-escape.com/linux/lx-install.html)

 ```
 https://github.com/Parou/Cocoa-Biscuit-Cake-with-Marshmallow-Cheese-Creme